caicedocc/Ads1015_esp8266/README.md

 ## Fixed values

-The ADS1015 is always operated in continuous conversion mode and comparator disabled.
-For further information consult  [ADS1015 datasheet](http://www.ti.com/lit/gpn/ADS1015).
+- The ADS1015 is always operated in continuous conversion mode and comparator disabled.

-I2C software communication between master and slave is set at 400kHz clock speed.
+- I2C software communication between master and slave is set at 400kHz clock speed.

 ## Functions

 Providing you `#include <Ads1015_esp8266.h>` library in your sketch then just create an object of type:
 `Ads1015_esp8266  whateverName(uint8_t Address);` where Address is one of the following slave addresses:

 - `0x48`	address pin of ADS1015 connected to GND